ZaitsevY/BrotherLink/README.md

 are ESP8266:0123456789) and upload WEBFiles.bin file;
 3  Point you browser to http://192.168.4.1/ to continue device configuration.

-Application configuration:
+### Application configuration:

 1  WiFi Settings: set your home WiFi SSID and password, optionally switch off ESP8266 access point by selecting STATION_MODE.
 Mention that right after switching AP off you won't be able to access web interface of the module with 192.168.4.1, instead reconnect your notebook (or whatever) back to your home network and use http://sesp8266/ or, if the latter doesn't work for you, find out the new module IP address from your WiFi router.
-Or just leave WiFi mode setting STATIONAP_MODE.
+Or just leave WiFi mode setting as STATIONAP_MODE.

 ![WiFi Settings](/Web_WiFi.png)

 2  TCP-TO-UART Settings: set baud rate to 9600, enable RX and TX inversion.

 ![TCP=UART Settings](/Web_TCP-UART.png)

 3  System Setup: disable checking RX pin to reset WiFi configuration (*important!*
 When you power your device while it is connected to KH-9xx port this setting, if enabled, will reset your customizations from 1).

 ![System Settings](/Web_System.png)

 Software (Windows only)